Understanding the history of C++ allows us to understand the appreciate the traits of the language.

 C++ is born

-The biggest difference is that C++ supports OOP.
+The biggest difference is that C++ and its predecessor is that C++ supports OOP.
 This is what makes it a high-level language.
+This was actually one of the goals of the language – to support object-oriented programming.
 C++ was actually called C with classes in it’s early days.

 The last two digits represent the year of release.